RasaHQ/agentic-orchestration-samples/car-purchase-assistant/README.md

-# Appointment Booking Assistant
+# Car Purchase Assistant

-This appointment booking assistant demonstrates key agentic orchestration patterns:
+This car purchase assistant demonstrates advanced agentic orchestration patterns for complex, multi-phase workflows:

-**Primary Use Case**: Shows how to use an agent to intelligently fill appointment slots based on user preferences and constraints, leveraging an MCP server for appointment scheduling.
+**Primary Use Case**: Shows how to orchestrate a specialized agent (research) through a single conversational interface, demonstrating end-to-end workflow management.

-**Direct Tool Integration**: Demonstrates calling tools directly within flows to book a certain appointment slot.
+**Context-Aware Orchestration**: Demonstrates how to maintain context across different phases, with structured data flow between research results, shopping decisions, and financing options.

-**Supporting Features**: Contact management (add, list, remove) is included to simulate realistic digressions from the main booking flow, showcasing how agents can handle context switching and multi-task conversations.
+**Supporting Features**: Contact management capabilities are included to simulate realistic digressions.

 ## MCP Server

-The appointment booking assistant includes an MCP (Model Context Protocol) server that provides intelligent appointment scheduling capabilities.
-The MCP server can query available appointment slots based on user preferences, automatically handle business hours and scheduling constraints, and generate realistic appointment options.
+The car purchase assistant uses an MCP (Model Context Protocol) server to provide real-time car research capabilities.
+The MCP server connects the assistant to external search APIs, allowing it to retrieve up-to-date information for car research and decision-making.

-For detailed information about the MCP server's capabilities, configuration, and technical implementation, see the [MCP Server README](mcp_server/README.md).
+For setup and technical details, see the [MCP Server README](mcp_server/README.md).

 ## Setup

 ### Prerequisites
-- Python 3.11 or 3.12
+- Python 3.10 or higher
 - pip (Python package installer)

 ### Installation